TGenNorth/NASP/README.rst

 INSTALLATION:
 -------------

-See the included "INSTALL" document.
+See the main page for documentation (http://tgennorth.github.io/NASP/).

 DEPENDENCIES:
 -------------

-For information about external tools that are required, or can be utilized, and those versions that have been tested to work with NASP, refer to the included "INSTALL" document.
+For information about external tools that are required, or can be utilized, and those versions that have been tested to work with NASP, refer to the main NASP page (http://tgennorth.github.io/NASP/)

 LICENSE:
 --------